-About Rebecca Leach Counselling
+About Rebecca Leach

 "Using the Myer-Briggs Type Indicator, I have identified that Rebecca is a INFJ (representing Introversion - a person who is energised by time alone, Intuition - a person who focuses on ideas and concepts, Feeling - a person who makes decisions based on feelings and Judging - a person who prefers to be planned and organised).
 This is the rarest personality type (making up less than one percent of the population).
 INFJs are referred to as a Counsellor personality.
 They tend to see helping others as their purpose in life, but while people with this personality type can be found doing charity work, their real passion is to get to the heart of the issue so that people need not be rescued at all.
 Rebecca has a strong desire to contribute to the welfare of others by supprting them to develop and reach their potential."
-Jessica (Clinical Supervisor).
+Jessica (Clinical Supervisor)

 We all experience personal challenges or issues in our lives.
-There are times when issues may be too much to manage and seeking support and strategies from a Counsellor can be beneficial.
+There are times when issues may be too much to manage and seeking support and strategies from can be beneficial.
 If you are experiencing difficulties (for example aspects of identity, spirituality, relationships with self and others, past experiences, parenting, grief and loss, trauma, domestic violence, child abuse, use of alcohol and other substances, depression, anxiety, and other mental health concerns) I can support you (as an individual, couple, family or group) to address problems in a positive and respectful way by empowering you to clarify issues, explore options, develop strategies and increase self awareness.
-Changes facilitated by counselling may include a change in perspective, new insight, new ways of thinking about situations, new awareness of feelings, enhanced capacity to tolerate and regulate feelings, new actions or behaviours and new decisions about life.
-Counselling may include:
+Changes facilitated by therapy may include a change in perspective, new insight, new ways of thinking about situations, new awareness of feelings, enhanced capacity to tolerate and regulate feelings, new actions or behaviours and new decisions about life.
+This may include:

 - Holistic assessment (active questioning combined with engagement and rapport building)